Taxation of international executives

 Further, prior to 1 January 2015 employees may make an irrevocable election (subject to employer’s agreement) in a prescribed form (Form TP1) for additional deductions (other than the standard deductions on individual, spouse, child, and contribution to Employees Provident Fund or other approved schemes) and submit it to the employer in determining the amount of monthly tax deduction.91

 Effective from 1 January 2015, pursuant to the Income Tax (Deduction from Remuneration) (Amendment) (No. 2) Rules 2014, it is mandatory for an employer to allow the employees to claim additional deductions via Form TP1 at a minimum twice a year when determining the amount of monthly tax deductions.

 An employee joining a new employer in the current year is required to complete a prescribed form (Form TP3) to disclose his remuneration from his previous employer(s) to enable the new employer to correctly calculate the monthly tax deductions.

 When are estimates/prepayments/withholding of tax due in Malaysia?
 For example: monthly, annually, both, and so on.

-The monthly tax deducted from the remuneration of the employees during a calendar month has to be remitted to the MIRB not later than the 10th day of the following calendar month via the Statement of Tax Deduction by an Employer (Form CP39) or the CD-ROM.92
+The monthly tax deducted from the remuneration of the employees during a calendar month has to be remitted to the MIRB not later than the 15th day of the following calendar month via the Statement of Tax Deduction by an Employer (Form CP39).92

 Is there any Relief for Foreign Taxes in Malaysia?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?